tsouk/ilandom/README.md

 - view layer of any visualisation
 - themes per view layer

-The service can then be called by something like Unity, etc.
+The service can then be called by something like Unity.

 ### Useful links
 - [Bounding boxes](https://stackoverflow.com/questions/23073170/calculate-bounding-polygon-of-alpha-shape-from-the-delaunay-triangulation)